flowchain/devify-server/README.md

 ## Flow-Based Programming

+**NOTE:** This is under development, and which is planned to be first released on June, 2016.
+Please refer to [devify-graph](https://github.com/DevifyPlatform/devify-graph) project later for flow-based IoT programming.

 The above sections explain two different programming models.
-One is a single process with conventional *if..else...* programming model.
+One is the monolithic application (aka single process) with conventional *if..else...* programming model.
 The other is the concept of resource-oriented using URI model.

 However, both of these two programming models are not the vision of Devify project.
 The vision **A new way to write IoT application server code** is implemented by so-called flow-based programming (FBP).